 In contrast, when consuming edible products like lozenges, gum, and lollipops, the absorption actually happens through the mucous membrane of the mouth.
 Because of this sublingual absorption, the effects of the high might appear faster since they bypass the gastrointestinal tract.

-How Long Do Edibles Actually Take to Kick In?
+How Long For Edibles to Kick In?

 The onset time of the high when consuming edibles isn’t as short as when vaping, smoking, or using tinctures.
 The effects of an edible can be felt as early as 30 minutes after consumption, according to Drugs and me, but you can expect to experience the full effects of the edible after 2-3 hours.
 On average, the high can last for a couple of hours, up to eight hours, or in some cases even up to 14 hours depending on how much you have consumed.

 Because weed affects everybody differently, you should be aware of certain factors that can influence your edible high.
-So, before we dive into the question of interest, we must first look into the variety of factors that determine the beginning, intensity, and the length of the high.
+So, before we dive into the question of interest, we must first look into the variety of factors that determine the beginning, intensity, and length of the high.

 Factors That Affect the High